 - For companies and limited partnerships incorporated on or after 1 Jan 2019, the financial period will be no more than 1 year from the date of incorporation.

 - For companies and limited partnerships incorporated before that date, the financial period will rest for one year and start no later than 30 Jun 2019.
 In other words, such entities don’t have to comply with substance regulation until 30 Jun 2019.

-Regardless of engaging in relevant activities or not, all legal entities must submit annual economic substance report within 6 months from the end of its financial year.
+Regardless of engaging in relevant activities or not, all legal entities must submit an annual economic substance report within 6 months from the end of their financial year.

 Any failure in compliance with BVI economic substance requirements shall lead entities to be subject to financial penalty or even striking off of the entity.
 It is advisable that all companies in existence or to be newly-incorporated for doing business in the BVI should be fully aware of requirements as well as the submission timeline to well comply with the economic substance regime.

-Still uncertain to determine whether your particular entity may fall under the scope of BVI economic substance regime?
+Still uncertain to determine whether your particular entity may fall under the scope of BVI's economic substance regime?
 Feel free to get in touch with BBCIncorp Limited and our team will assist you!